 – Since we will attempt to create a ‘bubble of the vaccinated’ on our campus during the workshops, there will be no events open to the public, and we suggest that Gathering participants remain on campus throughout the week.

 Participants will be updated throughout the spring of any changes or additions to these safety measures.

 The musical traditions of Scotland and Ireland, possessing separate, distinctive personalities, nonetheless share a common heritage.
 Many of western North Carolina’s early white settlers were either Highlanders or ‘Ulster Scots’ – the Scots-Irish.
 Our Celtic Week acknowledges that varied heritage with a program that features some of the best from those traditions.

-Celtic Week welcomes two new staff members, a few returning staff we haven’t seen in a while, and a lineup that features present or former members of the supergroups Lúnasa, Ossian, Solas, Altan, The House Band, Skylark, Moving Cloud, Comas, The Chieftains, Slide, Runa and Cherish the Ladies, plus the return of an outstanding group of veteran staff members.
+Celtic Week welcomes a new staff member, several old friends we haven’t seen in a while, and a lineup that features present or former members of the supergroups Lúnasa, Ossian, Solas, Altan, The Chieftains, Cherish the Ladies, Slide, Runa, The House Band, Skylark, Moving Cloud, Comas, and the Alt, plus the return of an outstanding group of veteran staff members.

-For novices, “Fiddle for Complete Beginners” will cover the basics, two sections of“FiddleTechnique”will address technical problems for players of all levels, and “Intro to Irish Fiddle” will provide those new to Irish music with a repertoire of simple tunes, while“Tinwhistle for Complete Beginners” will provide whistle players with a similar repertoire.
+For novices, “Fiddle for Complete Beginners” will cover the basics and two sections of“FiddleTechnique”will address technical problems for all players, while“Tinwhistle for CompleteBeginners” will provide new whistle players with a repertoire of simple tunes.